 Amelia, on the other hand, is the polar opposite: a whiney goody-two-shoes who really could have done with a copy of He’s Just Not That Into You.
 She gets hung up on a dude who condescends to marry her even though her Dad’s poor (what a guy!).
 Then he trots off and gets himself killed in battle, so it’s back to square one.
 Amelia mopes around after him for years, keeping his best mate Captain Dobbin shackled to the wall of the “Friend Zone”.
 Eventually, Dobbin sacks up and tells her off for pining over the ghost of a guy (who had shagged her best friend anyway).
 She capitulates and marries Dobbin in the end, and they go on to live a life of boredom.

-The end of Becky’s narrative arc was far more fun.
+The end of Becky’s story was far more fun.
 Her husband abandons her; he tried to have her and her chief sugar-daddy merked, but the sugar daddy came through with a plum job for him on a far-away island, so hubby figures that’s just as good and gets the fuck outta Dodge before Becky can cock up anything else.
 Becky falls into a life of prostitution and gambling, eventually snagging Amelia’s brother for Husband No. 2, only to top him and run away with the life insurance money.
 She lives far more happily ever after than the rest of them.

 The big “plot twist” is more of a cute little narrative device: it’s only on page 796 that Thackeray reveals the whole story has actually been written in the first person.
 The narrator is an actual character, recounting the entire tale as second- and third-hand gossip.
 The whole time, I’d thought it was just a charming, conversational, Woody Allen-esque omniscient figure, recounting a story designed to make girls scared of getting hung-up on fuck-boys and living lives of excess.